szcompressor/cuSZ/README.md

 limitations
 </summary>

-- `double` support not ready
+- We are working on `double` support.
-- not API-ready
-- to integrate faster Huffman codec
+- We are working on integrating faster Huffman codec
-- 4-byte Huffman symbol may break; `--config huffbyte=8` is then needed.
+- 4-byte Huffman symbol may break; `--config huffbyte=8` is needed.
-- performance degradation regarding large-size datasets
+- tuning performance regarding different data input size
-- preprocessing not ready (e.g., binning, log-transform, normalization)
+- adding preprocessing (e.g., binning, log-transform, normalization)

 </details>